How Dems won by losing the education surtax

-I’ll admit it — when the Democrats picked Rep. Sarah Gideon to be House Speaker, I was disappointed.
+I’ll admit it — when the Democrats picked Rep. Sara Gideon to be House Speaker, I was disappointed.
 Why?

 I’ve been involved with life around the poverty line for most of my own adult life for one reason or another.
 Too, too much first hand experience.